Chlorine Electron Configuration and Atomic Orbital Diagram

 Also, electrons can be arranged correctly from 1 to 18 elements.
 The electron arrangement of any element with atomic number greater than 18 cannot be accurately determined by the Bohr atomic model following the 2n2 formula.
 We can overcome all limitations of the Bohr model following the electron configuration through orbital.

-Electron configuration of Chlorine through orbital
+Electron configuration of Chlorine through Aufbau Model

 Atomic energy shells are subdivided into sub-energy levels.
 These sub-energy levels are also called orbital.
 The most probable region of electron rotation around the nucleus is called the orbital.